Roald87/TwinCatChangelog/docs/hmi_changelog.md

 ## Version 1.12.756.1

-- EtherCAT Diagnostics has now graphs for processdata, similar to the online view in the IO tree in a TwinCat project.
+- EtherCAT Diagnostics has now graphs for process data, similar to the online view in the IO tree in a TwinCAT project.
-- Scope control has new functionality to download/upload recordings.
+- Scope control has new feature to download/upload recordings.
 - Added functions
   - Locale/GetLocalizedText: Returns a localized text by key.